One way or another, we all have to find what best fosters the flowering of our humanity in this contemporary life, and dedicate ourselves to that.

 Theater has been an integral part of my life since I was a child.
 I grew up in a home of artists.
-My father is the actor Robert Morse, and my mother Carole D’Andrea was a dancer who made her professional debuts in the original Broadway company of West Side Story, and in the film version.
-Most of my childhood was spent in and around the theater, and from very early on I understood and appreciated the unique and expressive power of words and song.
+My late father, Robert Morse, was an actor and my mother, Carole D’Andrea, was a dancer who made her professional debuts in the original Broadway company of West Side Story, and in the film version.
+Most of my childhood was spent in and around the theater, and from very early on I understood and appreciated the unique and expressive power of words, movement and song.
 Growing up as a somewhat shy child, I was drawn to the the theater and experienced through acting, as well as singing, a freedom of expression and a connection to my feelings I rarely felt offstage.

 I made my professional acting debut at the age of 17 starring opposite Chita Rivera and Donald O’Connor in the Broadway musical Bring Back Birdie.
 Since then I worked steadily both on and off-Broadway, in regional theaters and in television and film.
 My credits include the original Broadway company of John Guare’s Six Degrees of Separation; the world premiere of Lee Blessing’s Patient A at the Signature Theater Company, and the award winning Arena Stage production of Athol Fugard’s My Children!
 My Africa!, for which I received a Helen Hayes Award nomination for Best Actress .